dronir/SkyCam/README.md

 be enough.
 Using a `virtualenv` with Python 3 and the required packages might be a good idea.

+If you want to plot satellites, you first need to fetch fresh orbital elements from [Space-Track](www.space-track.com).
+This is done by running `python src/spacetrack.py config.toml`.
+Note that you need to put your username and password into the config file.

 ## Configuration

-The configuration file is in the TOML format (a simple and elegant config file standard).
+The configuration file is in the TOML format.
+An example file, `config.toml` is provided.
-An example file is provided and the configuration options are mostly self-evident.

 ### Main